Larry vs. Michael J. Fox: Production

-Analysis
+Themes

 The episode's focus on Parkinson's (illustration pictured) has been called a subversion of comedic expectations.

 Analyzing the episode prior to its release, Dr. Cheryl Waters, an expert on Parkinson's, felt the episode was likely going to increase awareness of the disorder, as humor can often help those suffering from illnesses cope.
-Journalist Sharon Kha, who suffers from Parkinson's herself, felt the episode would be helpful in making Parkinson's patients feel more included, and can "whittle down" any stigma around the disease.
+Journalist Sharon Kha, who has Parkinson's herself, felt the episode would be helpful in making Parkinson's patients feel more included, and can "whittle down" any stigma around the disease.
 Critic Shawn Van Horn of Collider found the episode to be subversive of expectations, not taking the "cruel" approach of using physical comedy to get jokes out of Parkinson's, with Larry treating Fox how he treats any other person.
 He is treated as a regular human being, one who makes mistakes, and is not given extra sympathy for his disorder.
+David Slucki, writing for the book Laughter After: Humor and the Holocaust, called Larry giving Greg ideas about Hitler and swastikas an example of how Americans and non-Jewish people deal with topics like the Holocaust, a theme that can even be seen from the first episode of the series, "The Pants Tent", with "Larry vs. Michael J. Fox" giving this theme a natural conclusion.

+Commenting on the portrayal of his Parkinson's in the episode, Fox asserted that, when someone has a disability, they have to focus on "your own experience, and everyone else's attitude toward your experience".
+He felt that "Larry vs. Michael J. Fox" was a way for people with Parkinson's to say that they are comfortable with their disease, and that they are able to deal with it and even acknowledge any humor that comes with it.
 Jeremy Kinser of The Advocate found Greg's character to be emblematic of the season as a whole, as it was more open to LGBTQ storylines than most.
 Kinser notes that the episode touches on the taboo topic of homosexuality in children.
 Author Mark Ralkowski describes the episode as an example of Curb Your Enthusiasm using Larry to make others—both the characters around him and the viewer—feel morally superior; it seems as if the universe is against him and everyone is constantly trying to put him down, and Larry's mistreatment of Fox shows the audience that he oftentimes deserves this.